dsohk/rancher-devsecops-workshop/docs/part-1.md

 ![Rancher UI](./Images-10-13-2021/part1-step3-4-3-rancher-import-cluster-Harbor-pg3.png)

 c) You will be prompted with a set of commands.
-Last command which says `certificate signed by unknown authority`/`self signed`, copy the command and paste the command on the Harbor VMs Terminal to import the cluster.
+Last command which says `Rancher installation has self signed trusted SSL certificate`, copy the command and paste the command on the Harbor VMs Terminal to import the cluster.

 ![Rancher UI](./Images-10-13-2021/part1-step3-4-4-rancher-import-cluster-harbor-using-self-signed-certificate-pg4.png)